Rough set: The rough set

 The tuple $\langle{\underline P}X,{\overline P}X\rangle$ composed of the lower and upper approximation is called a rough set; thus, a rough set is composed of two crisp sets, one representing a lower boundary of the target set $X$, and the other representing an upper boundary of the target set $X$.

-The accuracy of the rough-set representation of the set $X$ can be given (Pawlak 1991) by the following:
+The accuracy of the rough-set representation of the set $X$ can be given by the following:

 That is, the accuracy of the rough set representation of $X$, $\alpha_{P}(X)$, $0 \leq \alpha_{P}(X) \leq 1$, is the ratio of the number of objects which can positively be placed in $X$ to the number of objects that can possibly be placed in $X$ – this provides a measure of how closely the rough set is approximating the target set.
 Clearly, when the upper and lower approximations are equal (i.e., boundary region empty), then $\alpha_{P}(X) = 1$, and the approximation is perfect; at the other extreme, whenever the lower approximation is empty, the accuracy is zero (regardless of the size of the upper approximation).

 Objective analysis

 Rough set theory is one of many methods that can be employed to analyse uncertain (including vague) systems, although less common than more traditional methods of probability, statistics, entropy and Dempster–Shafer theory.
-However a key difference, and a unique strength, of using classical rough set theory is that it provides an objective form of analysis (Pawlak et al. 1995).
-Unlike other methods, as those given above, classical rough set analysis requires no additional information, external parameters, models, functions, grades or subjective interpretations to determine set membership – instead it only uses the information presented within the given data (Düntsch and Gediga 1995).
+However a key difference, and a unique strength, of using classical rough set theory is that it provides an objective form of analysis.
+Unlike other methods, as those given above, classical rough set analysis requires no additional information, external parameters, models, functions, grades or subjective interpretations to determine set membership – instead it only uses the information presented within the given data.
 More recent adaptations of rough set theory, such as dominance-based, decision-theoretic and fuzzy rough sets, have introduced more subjectivity to the analysis.